marcopza/SNXS-backend/README.md

 ## Important security reccomendations
 Whether you run this backend in your own PC or at a virtual machine, make sure to:
 - Create an specific user which executes the application, and ensure they do not have superuser privileges.
 While the application uses shlex and popen to mitigate shell injections, a step further is making it imposible to indirectly ruin your computer.
-- Never pentest against a domain/web application which isn¿t yours without having written permission.
+- Never pentest against a domain/web application which isn't yours without having written permission.
 Testing and attempting to use EZsec agaisnt a domain without the owner's permission could warrant legal action agaisnt yourself for which we are not responsible for.
 Use the tool wisely.

 ## Acknowledgements
 - [Charlie Belmer](https://github.com/Charlie-belmer).
 Creator of nosqli who was nice enough to guide us through the integration of his tool with our own.